Deciding on whether to go for a wired vs a wireless doorbell?

-Not only does it add security to your house, video integration will also alert you to those type of people who will keep you talking when you are already busy!
-Nosey neighbours, and others you may not have time to deal with.
+Not only does it add security to your house, but video integration will also alert you to those type of people who will keep you talking when you are already busy!
+Nosey neighbors, and others you may not have time to deal with.

 Wireless means no cables, that much is obvious!
 Having a solution with no cables means a much easier installation.

-Not only is it an easy installation, it also looks very tidy.
+Not only is it an easy installation, but it also looks very tidy.